projectbuendia/buendia/openmrs/README.md

 Follow the instructions below to get your system set up to do Buendia server development.

+You can also refer to the following notes on [setting up Buendia on a fresh Debian stretch install](README-Debian.md).

 ### Prerequisites

 ##### JDK 7 (note OpenMRS does not work with JDK 8!)